hassio-addons/addon-ssh/README.md

 **Option: `username`**

 This option allows you to change to username the use when you log in via SSH.
-It is only used for the authentication, you will be the `root` user after you have authenticated.
+It is only utilized for the authentication; you will be the `root` user after you have authenticated.
 Using `root` as the username is possible, but not recommended.